 MySQL Logo

-MySQL is an open-source, very popular relational database management system that is highly reliable and simple in its usage, moreover, it also offers quite impressive performance.
-Developed by Oracle Corporation, MySQL is highly utilized in web applications specifically capable of offering great foreign key support for high-speed data access, scalability, and flexibility.
-It is greatly favored because of plain simplicity and huge community support, thus being a go to choice for any kind of developer or business, whether small or large in size.
+MySQL is an open-source, very popular relational database management system that is highly reliable and simple.
+Moreover, it also offers quite impressive performance.
+Developed by Oracle Corporation, MySQL is highly utilized in web applications and can provide great foreign key support for high-speed data access, scalability, and flexibility.
+It is greatly favored because of its simplicity and tremendous community support, thus being a go-to choice for any developer or business, whether small or large.

 Differences between Oracle and MySQL